redshifter/redshifter.github.io/t2siege/index.md

 - This map was not in rotation, included for posterity.

 ### King's Run
-- This is the CTF map.
-Someone runs the flag at the beginning and then it eventually becomes an exercise in breaking a flag standoff.
+- This is a map with a flag instead of a switch.
+Someone runs the flag at the beginning, then the offense blows up some gens, then the map eventually becomes an exercise in breaking a flag standoff.

 ### Masada (Dynamix map)
 - This map was not in active rotation because vehicles are absolutely mandatory, in addition to the problems that Caldera had.